DevTeam/Pure.DI/readme/Examples.md

 [![CSharp](https://img.shields.io/badge/C%23-code-blue.svg)](../tests/Pure.DI.UsageTests/Basics/CompositionRootScenario.cs)

-This example demonstrates the most efficient way to get the root object of a composition without impacting memory consumption or performance.
+This example demonstrates the most efficient way to obtain a composition root.
+The number of roots are not limited.

 ``` CSharp
 internal interface IDependency { }